 Climate change consortium a model for public private partnerships

-The Built Environment Support Group (BESG) is a lead partner in a consortium led by the South African National Biodiversity Institute (SANBI) that has secured one of 6 global awards from the United Nations Adaptation Fund.
+The Built Environment Support Group (BESG) is a lead partner in a consortium led by the South African National Biodiversity Institute (SANBI) that has secured one of 17 global awards (NIE's) from the United Nations Adaptation Fund.
 The grant, amounting to US $8m over 5 years, will support work on climate change adaptation in the uMgungundlovu District of KwaZulu-Natal, and is a model for externally funded public-private partnerships.

 The project has its origins in the development of a Strategic Environmental Management Plan for uMgungundlovu District Municipality (uMDM) between 2011 and 2013. uMDM and BESG formed a strategic partnership to promote public participation strategies in 2010, and the Plan was developed through an inclusionary approach involving a broad range of government, academic, and civil society stakeholders.
 The Environmental Management Forum was well placed when SANBI issued a proposal call for projects that could bid for a slice of the UN Adaptation Fund.
 Several members of the Forum collaborated in a submission that was finally approved in October 2014.
 The project was officially launched in the presence of the Minister of Environmental Affairs, Edna Molewa, on 20th February.